shanwilkinson2/hexingGM/README.md

 *displaying PHE fingertips data on a hexmap.R*
 R code for displaying indicators from Public Health England (PHE)'s fingertips API as a colour graduated hexmap/ geographical map (using the boundaries in the attached files)
 It is currently set up for the fuel poverty indicator from the Public Health Outcomes Framework (PHOF).
 Mortality indicators are split by male/ female - the code won't currently deal with this.
+Indicators are low = good, or high = good, or neither = good, the code doesn't currently take this into account.
 Other indicator sets are available in the PHE API, but not all are available at local authority level